jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Language and Social Action
 ======

-This line of research examines the communicative effects of language features such as markers of agency, metadiscourse, politeness.
-Drawing on theories of linguistics and communication studies, I seek to understand how people use language to achieve various instrumental, relational, and identity goals in interpersonal and health communication contexts.
+This line of research examines the communicative effects of language features such as markers of agency, metadiscourse, and (im)politeness.
+Drawing on theories from linguistics and communication studies, I seek to understand how people use language to achieve various instrumental, relational, and identity goals in interpersonal and health communication contexts.
 Some of the contexts I have explored include advice-giving, health messaging strategies, and acknowledgments writing.
 My main publications are listed as follows:

 Jia, M. (2022).
 Toward an integrated understanding of language and health communication: Discourse-analytic and message design approaches. _Applied Linguistics_, _43_(6), 1217–1221. https://doi.org/10.1093/applin/amac063 [PDF](https://jamesmianjia.github.io/files/Jia_2022_AL.pdf)